About SHARPP Services

 It is estimated that between 25 and 33 percent of GLBTQ relationships include abuse, a rate equal to that of heterosexual relationships.
 There is a misconception that if violence occurs in an GLBTQ relationship it is mutual fighting and that it does not reflect the same power and control issues as seen in heterosexual relationships, however the abuse is in many ways similar.

-While many aspects of GLBTQ relationship violence are similar to those experienced by heterosexual victims, it is not in all ways identical.
+While many aspects of GLBTQ relationship abuse are similar to those experienced by heterosexual victims, it is not in all ways identical.
 Perpetrators often attempt highly specific forms of abuse based on identity and community dynamics, some of which include:

 - "Outing" or threatening to out a partner's sexual orientation or gender identity to family, friends, employers, or in other situations where this may pose a threat.